Skip to content

 A lot of them.

 The pandemic forced the October 2020 event to be held without spectators.
-This one, which begins with practice rounds on May 11, is expected to have more than 200,000 fans walking through the gates over seven days.
+This one, which begins with practice rounds on Monday, is expected to have more than 200,000 fans walking through the gates over seven days.
 The course, which has been closed to members since November, has been transformed into a spectator-friendly championship venue, and the process is ongoing.

 “It does change every single day,” Endsley said recently.
-“The build out will kind of refine.
+“The build-out will kind of refine.
 It’s all about making sure that the experience is going to be fine-tuned.”

-Hospitality tents, bars, food vendors, bathrooms, studios for ESPN and CBS, parking lots, and shuttles, it’s all part of it.
+Hospitality tents, bars, food vendors, bathrooms, studios for ESPN and CBS, parking lots, shuttles, it’s all part of it.
 Ogle, Endsley said, already had the tournament in good shape before she took over in late January.

 Ogle grew tired of moving around so often and wanted to set up roots for his family.
 The director job usually requires a two-year stay in a given event’s location to oversee all that goes into running a golf major.
-Endsley, who has directed six PGA of America majors, keeps an Airbnb in the area, but kept her home base in Maryland ahead of the 2027 event.
+Endsley, who has directed six PGA of America majors, has an Airbnb in the area but kept her home base in Maryland ahead of the 2027 event.

 “A lot of our execution phase is very similar, the timelines are very similar, the scope and scale is just a little bit different,” Endsley said.